 - Gordon's on the Pier: Genuinely at the end of a pier over the ocean.
 Excellent food (great shrimp surf and turf) and first-class service, with a great view over Rodney Bay to the lights of Gros Islet.
 Thanks to restaurant manager Latoyah (who said she recognised us from Sandals' 'Le Jardinier' restaurant in Grenada) for very special treatment.

-We also took Sandals' regular shuttle bus, running between their three hotels on the island, one evening to visit Kelly's Dockside Bar and Grill at Halcyon Bay, and enjoyed a good meal from the wide choice on the menu.
+One evening we took Sandals' regular shuttle bus, running between their three hotels on the island, to visit Kelly's Dockside Bar and Grill at Halcyon Bay, and enjoyed a good meal from the wide choice on the menu.

 We were pleased to see that the dress code has been eased somewhat – men can now wear sandals instead of 'closed-toed shoes' at 'Resort Evening attire' restaurants.
 Much more sensible for a resort called Sandals.
 Toscanini's was the only restaurant asking for this dress code, and only Kimono's, Bombay and Gordon's needed reservations.

 During the day the Main bar by the pool and the swim-up pool bar are much used.
 In addition to the Pub, there is a Lobby Bar in the evenings, but we usually ended up at the Piano Bar - a quiet, comfortable place to relax after dinner, with a couple of good piano players, notably the excellent Gemma Flood (seen here on YouTube), playing, joking and getting the small audience singing along with them to old favourites.